sjoemac/sjoemac.github.io/RESUME.md

 | [linkedin.com/in/sean-mcilwain-54405411](https://linkedin.com/in/sean-mcilwain-54405411)

 ## About me
-Data-driven bioinformatics professional with a passion for uncovering insights from data to solve real-world business problems.
+Data-driven bioinformatics professional with a passion for uncovering insights from data to solve data science problems.
 Skilled in R, with a strong background in statistical analysis.
 In my free time, I enjoy biking, hiking, and martial arts.

 ## Work Experience